zydy82/zydy82/README.md

 ### Project (Group): Design Thinking

+🆕 Design Thinking Task: Big Data and Artificial Intelligence New Innovation This task focuses on applying the design thinking process to address challenges related to Big Data and Artificial Intelligence.
+Students are required to collaboratively work in groups to develop innovative solutions, document their process, and present their findings through a written report, a video, and a class presentation.

 #### **Assignment 1: Report - 10%**
 Students are required to write a report documenting all phases of the Design Thinking process based on the theme **Big Data and Artificial Intelligence - New Innovation**.
 The report includes:
 1. **Introduction**: Overview of the project and its objectives.